-- 1.1 To seek Committee's approval for the adoption of a revised conviction policy for private hire and hackney carriage licences. - 1.2 Relevance to the Council's ambitions and priorities - Community Objectives } - Corporate Priorities } The Council aims to be a well-managed authority; these proposals support that objective. - Other Considerations }
+- 1.1 To seek Committee's approval of a revised Statement of Policy and Guidelines on Relevant Convictions ("Convictions Policy") for private hire and hackney carriage licences and recommend its adoption to Full Council. - 1.2 Relevance to the Council's ambitions and priorities - Community Objectives } - Corporate Priorities } The Council aims to be a well-managed authority; these proposals support that objective. - Other Considerations }